winitzki/scall/tutorial/programming_dhall.md

 The code in `example2` is a   higher-order function with five complicated parameters; some parameters include type quantifiers inside their types.
 For each computation, `example2` may need to use a different typeclass parameter.
-All this is needed just for representing a list `[ 1, 2, 3 ]` and for doing computations with the data in that list.
+All this work is necessary just for representing a list `[ 1, 2, 3 ]` and for doing computations with the data in that list.

 This  heavy price is justified only when the ordinary Church encoding is insufficient and the higher-kinded Church encoding is actually required to represent the data structures we are working with.